 Yami: Hey!!
 Yugi...
 I'm not...
 You can't...
 This isn't a duel!!!! (notices Téa is staring at him) Oh. (stands up straight and holds up a hand in greeting) Hello.

-- Yami getting Yugi back in kind during the KC Grand Championship arc:
+- Yami getting Yugi back in kind in episode 186, during the KC Grand Championship arc: